|Birth: ||May 7, 1985|

 "A.J." loved everyone and anyone!
 If she could only have talked, she would have had many "tails" to tell.

 She fell in love with my second wife, Julie, who treated her like her own kid.
-Julie & "A.J." had a lot of fun together during those years we had her together.
+Julie & "A.J." had a lot of fun together during those years I had her together.
 Sometimes they had fun just chasing each other around my Dining Room table or in the back yard!
-It broke all our hearts the last Sunday she was alive as she couldn't stand up at all.
+My heart broke the last Sunday she was alive as she couldn't stand up at all.
 No vet's were available that day to see her.
 On Monday, Julie took her to the vet and found out she had a large tumor inside pressing and blocking her normal doggy functions.
 The vet said he could operate but it would only prolong her life maybe 30 days, and that even with surgery, at her age she more than likely wouldn't survive.
 So Julie had her put to sleep.
-Sadly I didn't have the guts to be with her until the very end, so Julie thankfully relieved me of that responsibility.
+Sadly I didn't have the guts to be with her until the very end, so Julie relieved me of that responsibility.
 A.J. passed away instantly, no fight, she knew it was her time, after the vet gave her the shot, while Julie held her in her arms.
-Julie & I both cried at her passing, but we wouldn't have wanted her to keep on suffering.
-Keeping her alive, in agony for just our sake, just wouldn't be the right to do.
+I cried at her passing, but I wouldn't have wanted her to keep on suffering.
+Keeping her alive, in agony for just my sake, just wouldn't be the right to do.
 I had her privately cremated.

 She was my best friend for many years.
 Kept me company a lot after my divorce and was someone I always told all my woes and triumphs too.
 She was my constant companion.
 I still miss her, but I have a lot of great memories of her.
 She was a part of the family.
 She should be remembered that way.

 She now rests in a nice Urn, on a special shelf in my home.
-My family, me, and I'm sure that my "ex" will never forget her.
+I'm sure that not only my "ex", Roxane whom I miss too, but myself as well will never ever forget her.

 Cremated, Ashes given to family or friend.